Inside Autograph, Tom Brady’s NFT startup

 Autograph has also made a few other key moves to make NFTs accessible to more people.
 Its collaboration with DraftKings allows customers to purchase the NFTs using credit cards instead of cryptocurrency.
 Its prices are also relatively affordable, compared to the rest of NFT land: Autograph sold 5,000 Tom Brady NFTs at $12 a pop.
 “We could have charged much, much more,” says Rosenblatt, “but the point was to create an accessible experience… to get this in a ton of people’s hands.”

-Small investments can lead to larger ones — and events like Tom Brady and Gronk’s Discord chat are intentionally designed to promote community buy-in.
+Small investments can lead to larger ones—and events like Tom Brady and Gronk’s Discord chat are intentionally designed to promote community buy-in.
 It certainly gets fans closer to their idols.
 There’s a tangible financial reason for this: 50% of NFT owners say community is a major contributor to their collecting.

 To keep that cozy, chatty vibe a core element of Autograph, Rosenblatt says he’s selective about what celebs pass muster.
 “We say no to a lot more people than we say yes to, both on the individual and IP perspective,” he says.
 He needs stars that are willing to engage and develop their communities, not those looking for a one-stop NFT drop shop.
 “We want talent (to) work on a bespoke basis, more as partners than a platform.”
 Tom Brady’s star power and his father’s connections help: a wide array of stars have agreed to their terms, including Simone Biles, Naomi Osaka, and Usain Bolt.
 NFTs with Tiger Woods and yet-to-be-named NBA stars are in the works, as are in-person events.
-Sports stars are easy to work with, Rosenblatt says — attributing that to Brady’s influence, and the “personal relationships” he has with their clients.
+Sports stars are easy to work with, Rosenblatt says—attributing that to Brady’s influence, and the “personal relationships” he has with their clients.
 “He set the precedent: If you’re going to join this family and ecosystem, be yourself, be cool.”

 For all the talk about fans and community, the downside of NFTs is rarely mentioned, even though prices have leveled off since last year.
 In March, the F1 Delta Time racing game, which sold in-game Formula 1 NFTs shuttered, rendering all NFT purchases worthless, highlighting how unstable the space can be.
 “It’s a completely speculative and risky bear market,” says James Wo, CEO of blockchain investment firm DFG.
-“There’s no barrier for issuing NFTs, and there are so many — NFTs are still very immature.”
+“There’s no barrier for issuing NFTs, and there are so many—NFTs are still very immature.”

 Still, the celebrity NFTs have a competitive advantage, says Patel.
 “Celebrities are taking equity stakes and investing their own capital into these companies,” he says.
 “They’re [not] jumping onto some hype bandwagon.
 They’re brand ambassadors [and] putting their reputations on the line in a much bigger way than with Cola endorsements.”

-That’s what Rosenblatt is banking on — so much so, that he’s expanded from sports into the wider entertainment and music biz through a multiyear deal with AEG Presents.
+That’s what Rosenblatt is banking on—so much so, that he’s expanded from sports into the wider entertainment and music biz through a multiyear deal with AEG Presents.
 His Los Angeles workforce has ballooned from four to 60 people over the past year.
 “A year from today, you’re gonna see a meaningful difference in the number of people in your personal life buying and owning both cryptocurrency and NFTs,” he says.
 “The hype is real.”

 Zara Stone is a novelist and journalist.
 Her nonfiction novel, Killer Looks: The Forgotten History of Plastic Surgery in Prisons is out now from Prometheus Books.
 You can read more about her on ZaraStone.net.
 You can also follow her on Twitter.